swharden/code-notes/Hugo/rss.md

 # Show RSS in `/feed/` with Hugo

 Hugo's default URL for the RSS file is `/index.xml` but I prefer to have this in `/feed/`.
 I accomplish this by making the output file `/feed/index.xml` then use a custom `.htaccess` file to serve it as the index.

 ### config.toml

+This configures Hugo to generate the RSS file as `/feed/index.xml`

 ```toml
 [outputFormats]